 Yes.
-A day use fee of $6 per adult and $4 for children ages 5-12 is required to use the Greenway.
-Day use fees contribute to the overall funding of the Anne Springs Close Greenway.
+A daily admission fee of $12 per adult and $6 for children ages 5-12 is required to use the Greenway.
+Day Use fees contribute to the overall funding of the Anne Springs Close Greenway.
 If you plan to make multiple visits to the Greenway, consider a membership.
 Monthly and yearly membership options are available for both individuals and families.

 Membership to the Anne Springs Close Greenway is a great way to take advantage of all we have to offer.
 We offer memberships for individuals and families with monthly and yearly billing options.
 Memberships can be purchased online, over the phone or in person at the Greenway Gateway.